 7. Implementing payroll and taking a quarterly distribution/income from the LLC.

 8. Being more aggressive with prospecting and asking for referrals from existing clients and network of professionals now that I’ve crossed the 1-year mark.

 The best analogy I could come up with is comparing the 1st year of a company to the 1st year of a new car model.
 This rule of thumb can actually be applied to almost any form of technology.
 Advancements and improvements occur annually and often at a rapid pace.
 I look back at the first-generation iPhone and it’s truly incredible how much the product has advanced over the past decade.

 When people choose to work with a financial advisor, they’re not going into this thinking they’ll switch providers every year or even every few years.
 Wouldn’t that be an absolute nightmare?
 The amount of paperwork.
 Onboarding process.
 Building rapport.
 So, for a decision this important, it doesn’t come as a surprise to me that like with anything in life you have the early adopters, then as your business matures, and there’s less risk associated with the company, more people are interested and willing to work with you.
 I get it.
 Having more clients is attractive to a prospective client.
 It shows that you’re experienced, and less likely to make mistakes on their account(s).

 My business has grown so much over the past year that I now finally feel confident in approaching affluent and larger prospective clients to show them an offering that rivals what they’ll find at mature financial institutions.

 10. Schedule a minimum of 1 networking/learning event per week.

-If you’re serious about breaking away and forming your own independent RIA firm, and want to chat further for my perspective, feel free to reach out and schedule 15 minutes with me.
+If you’re serious about breaking away and forming your own independent RIA firm, and want to chat further for my perspective, feel free to reach out and schedule time here!

 So what do you think?
 Are you considering breaking away and starting your own independent RIA?
 Have you successfully navigated the process?
 Please share your thoughts in the comments below!